david thompson painting

 • What questions should I ask an apartment painting company?

-• Can you provide an itemized estimate?
+• Can you provide a detailed, itemized estimate?

-• Do you carry insurance?
+• Do you carry liability insurance?

-• What prep work will you do?
+• What kind of prep work will you handle before painting starts?

 • What factors affect the estimate for painting an apartment?

-• Specialty equipment or processes needed
+• Whether any special equipment or techniques will be needed

 Wallpaper Removal